Is mutual fund taxable in India?

 Tax on ELSS funds

 Equity Linked Savings Scheme (ELSS) helps in claiming tax deduction under 80C (up to 1.5 lakhs) on the invested amount.
 However, the gains are not tax-free.
-ELSS is considered equity funds and a 10% long-term capital gains tax applies to them.
+ELSS is considered equity funds and long-term capital gains tax applies to them at the same rates as other equity-oriented mutual funds.
 There does not arise a question of short term capital gains on ELSS funds as one can sell them only after 3 years.

 Tax while investing through SIP